- New to Withiel.com?

 See standing orders 6 (i) and (j) below for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the council.

 p Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda.
+Such a request shall be made before moving to the vote and will be taken in alphabetical order of those present at the meeting and eligible to vote.

 q The minutes of a meeting shall include an accurate record of the following: